Correcting Bad Dog Behavior: Why Your Dog Is like a Mirror

 Before we move into the area of energy, we need a solid foundation.
 And in order to build the foundation, there are some very practical steps that we need to take in order to gain the respect and trust of our dogs.
 This includes how we feed our dogs, who controls the food, how we greet dogs, interact with dogs and walk dogs.

 These are the most important practical aspects of our relationship with our canine counterparts.
 We have to understand how to calm our dog’s mind down, get him to focus on us, and know that we’re making the decisions.
-That’s the key, and to be honest, that’s a large part of what I share with people inside The Online Dog Trainer membership site.
+That’s the key, and to be honest, that’s a large part of what I share with people inside my program, The Dog Calming Code.

 Like I mentioned earlier though, building a foundation isn’t the only important part.